EveEdwin/MongoDB/1. Introduction/Installing MongoDB.md

-Sure, here are the detailed steps to install MongoDB on a Windows machine:

 ### Step 1: Download MongoDB
 1. **Visit the MongoDB Download Page:**
    - Go to the official MongoDB download page: [MongoDB Download Center](https://www.mongodb.com/try/download/community).